Centuries and Decades 1920s

 When by the end the 20s dancing fever has a little ceased, the shoes became lighter and more graceful, and colors were replaced for more dilute: beige, brown and grey tones began to prevail.

 The new shoe companies have appeared and a lot of shoe shops have opened.
 Artisan shoe-makers were losing the battle to the machine-made production of footwear, as they could not compete at the new increasing speed.
 And still, alongside with development mass manufacture, attention to footwear also meant, that a shoemaker could show his talents and to become just as well known as the famous tailors - couturier.
-These were the years when Charles Jourdan, Salvatore Ferragamo and Andre Perugia started to work, glorifying themselves as makers of deluxe shoes.
+These were the years when I. Miller, Charles Jourdan, Salvatore Ferragamo and Andre Perugia started to work, glorifying themselves as makers of deluxe shoes.

 The man's shoe fashion too aspired to become less formal.
 In 1924 Prince of Wales has made a sensation when he made a visit to the USA wearing suede boots.
 It was considered vulgar, as even brown boots would receive admonition from the point of view of the strict dress code.
 But by the end of the 20s white-brown "kombi", and later even black-and-white sports boots already did not seem suspicious to anyone.
 In 1929 dandies even ventured to appear in blue shoes.